Meet the Team

 After meeting Theresa, and hearing her heartfelt and emotional story about the loss of her son Devin, from an accidental drug overdose, and her desire to set up a non-profit organization, Barbara felt inspired to offer her help.
 One of Theresa’s needs was for someone to gather information from loved ones and write narratives to tell their stories.
 Barbara’s experience in writing coupled with her background as a psychologist was a perfect fit for this role.

 Barbara is committed to the vision of The INTO LIGHT Project; to change the conversation about drug addiction and to erase the stigma and shame around the disease.
 Writing the narratives of the loved ones in this project provides Barbara with an opportunity to help change the hearts and minds of those who have bought into the limiting and negative stereotypes of people with substance use disorder.
 She feels honored to write their stories.
-Additionally, Barbara serves as the Assistant Director of the INTO LIGHT Project.
+Additionally, Barbara serves as the COO of the INTO LIGHT Project.

 Jeremy Hebbel